oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 #### []{#sec_Preferenceomitvalues}[]{#_Preference_odata.track-changes}8.2.8.6 [Preference `omit-values`](#sec_Preferenceomitvalues)

-The [omit-values]{.Datatype} preference specifies values that MAY be omitted from a response payload.
-Valid values are [nulls]{.Datatype} or [defaults]{.Datatype}.
+The `omit-values` preference specifies values that MAY be omitted from a response payload.
+Valid values are `nulls` or `defaults`.

-If [nulls]{.Datatype} is specified, then the service MAY omit properties containing null values from the response, in which case it MUST specify the [Preference-Applied]{.Datatype} response header with [omit-values=nulls]{.Datatype}.
+If `nulls` is specified, then the service MAY omit properties containing null values from the response, in which case it MUST specify the `Preference-Applied` response header with `omit-values=nulls`.

-If [defaults]{.Datatype} is specified, then the service MAY omit properties containing default values from the response, including nulls for properties that have no other defined default value.
+If `defaults` is specified, then the service MAY omit properties containing default values from the response, including nulls for properties that have no other defined default value.
 Nulls MUST be included for properties that have a non-null default value defined.
-If the service omits default values, it MUST specify the [Preference-Applied]{.Datatype} response header with [omit-values=defaults]{.Datatype}.
+If the service omits default values, it MUST specify the `Preference-Applied` response header with `omit-values=defaults`.

 Properties with instance annotations are not affected by this preference and MUST be included in the payload if they would be included without